Recently we conducted an excavation of Contemporary Art with an emphasis on photography.

 **Consider that when Amy Schumer was doing her show, Inside Amy Schumer, she was celebrated for a routine in which she and two other famous actresses, played out a subversion of the not so hidden truth in which women are paraded along an aseembly line from fuckable to, too old.

 The idea that this toxic truth is applicable elsewhere is of course off limits.

-The fact that the same people own both the media production companies and the publishing houses is of course off limits.
+The fact that the same people own both the media production companies and the publishing houses is of course off limits for public debate.

-The fact that there are no safety nets and that everyone is being terrorized into submission and conformity for fear that they will end up in a cardboard box under a freeway, is of course off limits.
+The fact that there are no safety nets and that everyone is being terrorized into submission and conformity for fear that they will end up in a cardboard box under a freeway, is of course off limits for public debate.